-- The suggestion of a solar eclipse (made by Mr. Bosanquet in the Journal of the As.
+- ftm17 The suggestion of a solar eclipse (made by Mr. Bosanquet in the Journal of the As.
 Soc.
-Vol. 15.), which seems adopted by Canon Rawlinson (Speaker's Comment.), who ascribes to Isaiah a "supernatural fore-knowledge" of the event, is untenable, even on the ground that it would imply a supernatural influence on Hezekiah in his choice of the retrogression of the shadow. - 18 As already stated, the account of the event in the Book of Isaiah (38:8) is evidently not the original one, but possibly abbreviated from that in the Book of Kings.
+Vol. 15.), which seems adopted by Canon Rawlinson (Speaker's Comment.), who ascribes to Isaiah a "supernatural fore-knowledge" of the event, is untenable, even on the ground that it would imply a supernatural influence on Hezekiah in his choice of the retrogression of the shadow. - ftm18 As already stated, the account of the event in the Book of Isaiah (38:8) is evidently not the original one, but possibly abbreviated from that in the Book of Kings.
 Whether, in its present form ver.
-6 is really due to a later editor, or the reference in it to the sun, not the shadow, be only a popular mode of description, is not of any practical importance for our present purpose. - 19 Thus the Prior Romnald, in Metz, notes on the 27th March, 1703, a similar retrogression on the sun-dial of about an hour and a half (= six steps on the clock of Ahaz), due to a refraction of the sun's rays by a vapor. cloud. - 20 The writing "Berodach" in 2 Kings is evidently a clerical error.
+6 is really due to a later editor, or the reference in it to the sun, not the shadow, be only a popular mode of description, is not of any practical importance for our present purpose. - ^{ftm19} Thus the Prior Romnald, in Metz, notes on the 27th March, 1703, a similar retrogression on the sun-dial of about an hour and a half (= six steps on the clock of Ahaz), due to a refraction of the sun's rays by a vapor. cloud. - ftm20 The writing "Berodach" in 2 Kings is evidently a clerical error.
 In the Assyrian inscriptions Marduk-habal-iddina, "Merodach gave a son," is described as "the son of Yakin;" but this designating, not his father, but the dynasty to which he belonged, which ruled over "Blt-Yakin."
 (Comp.
 Schrader, u.s., p.
-342). - 21 In the extracts from Alexander Polyhistor, preserved by Eusebius. - 22 For the history of Merodach-baladan I must refer to Schrader. - 23 In 2 Chronicles 32:31 the ostensible object is stated to have been "to inquire about the wonder that was done in the land."
-Such an inquiry as to the real power of the God of Judah would, from the heathen standpoint, not be inconsistent with the real aim of the mission. - 24 In Isaiah 39:2 we read, "Hezekiah rejoiced."
-Perhaps this is the better reading. - 25 Josephus also takes the same view of the object of the Babylonian mission (Ant. x.
-2, 2). - 26 Comp.
+342). - ftm21 In the extracts from Alexander Polyhistor, preserved by Eusebius. - ftm22 For the history of Merodach-baladan I must refer to Schrader.

+- ftm23 In 4002 Chronicles 32:31 the ostensible object is stated to have been "to inquire about the wonder that was done in the land."
+Such an inquiry as to the real power of the God of Judah would, from the heathen standpoint, not be inconsistent with the real aim of the mission. - ftm24 In 2330Isaiah 39:2 we read, "Hezekiah rejoiced."
+Perhaps this is the better reading. - ^{ftm25} Josephus also takes the same view of the object of the Babylonian mission (Ant. x.
+2, 2). - ftm26 Comp.
 Cheyne, u.s. I., p.
-231.

-27 We mark that Isaiah 39 is followed by 40-47 The significance of the conjunction of these prophecies requires not to be pointed out.
+231. - ftm27 We mark that Isaiah 39 is followed by 40-47 The significance of the conjunction of these prophecies requires not to be pointed out.
 The one is the Divine counterpart of the other.

-- 1 This, or perhaps "the height," is the correct rendering.
-Probably all the space in "the sepulchers" was filled up. - 2 Possibly older sons of Hezekiah may have died, or there may not have been any by Queen Consorts, who would have been qualified for succession to the throne. - 3 The expression \(\tau\mathcal{U}\mathcal{U}\) "he made" in 2 Kings 21:6 (see margin of R.v.) implies their formal appointment. - A Soothsaying, or divination.
+- ^{ftn1} This, or perhaps "the height," is the correct rendering.
+Probably all the space in "the sepulchers" was filled up. - ^{ftn2} Possibly older sons of Hezekiah may have died, or there may not have been any by Queen Consorts, who would have been qualified for succession to the throne. - ftn3 The expression TUU "he made" in ^{∞206}2 Kings 21:6 (see margin of R.V.) implies their formal appointment. - ftn4 Soothsaying, or divination.
 I have preferred rendering it thus generally.
-In Rabbinic usage it is understood chiefly of divination by observing the clouds (from); the expression for "enchantment" is chiefly referred to the whispering of formulas of incantation, and to observing an omen: the having "familiar spirits" refers to necromancy either by conjuring up the dead or consulting them; "the wizards" [lit., those who have knowledge] "" are curiously explained in the Talmud (Sanh.
-65^b) as magicians, who place in their mouths the bone of an animal called Yaddua "" when the bone speaks of itself.
-Comp. generally Leviticus 19:26. - 5 On the nameless abominations of this mania of vice, this is not the place to speak.
-The classical scholar knows what the Galli were.
-It is not possible to determine what these priestesses wove, whether "tents," or hangings perhaps carpets, or it may have been raiments for the rites of Astarte: but certainly something for the vile worship with which they were connected (2 Kings 23:6).
-Perhaps the text is here (purposely?) corrupted.
-In regard to such abominations, comp.
-Deuteronomy 23:17, 18.
-See also 1 Kings 14:24; 15:12:22:46; Job 36:14.
+In Rabbinic usage it is understood chiefly of divination by observing the clouds (from); the expression for "enchantment" is chiefly referred to the whispering of formulas of incantation, and to observing an omen: the having "familiar spirits" refers to necromancy - either by conjuring up the dead or consulting them; "the wizards" [lit., those who have knowledge] רעניס' are curiously explained in the Talmud (Sanh.
+65^b) as magicians, who place in their mouths the bone of an animal called Yaddua התניע when the bone speaks of itself.
+Comp. generally "^{mag}Leviticus 19:26.